-The archive was one of the last projects of Group Captain Leonard Cheshire, who wanted to preserve the memory of those people who had volunteered, worked and lived in his charities, as well as his own humanitarian work.
+Group Captain Lord Leonard Cheshire wanted to preserve the memory of those who had volunteered, worked and lived in his charities, as well as his own humanitarian work.

 Catalogues for the collections kept at the archive (also known as ‘finding aids’ or ‘archive descriptions’) are being added to the Archives Hub and are available for members of the public to view by clicking on this link.

 Research visits to the archive can be made by appointment with the archivist.
 For further information please contact: The Archive Centre Newlands House Main Street Netherseal South Derbyshire DE12 8DA Email: firstname.lastname@example.org Phone: 01283 763 951